giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

-As detailed in the [Architecture](/basics/aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation run in an AWS account separate from the control plane.
+As detailed in the [Architecture](/basics/aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation can run in an AWS account separate from the control plane.
 This gives great flexibility depending on requirements and usage scenarios.
 For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending